dotnet/csharplang/proposals/ref-out-lambda-params.md

 Notes

-1. This does not apply lambda without a parameter list.  e.g. `ref x => x.ToString()` would not be legal.
+1. This does not apply to a lambda without a parameter list. `ref x => x.ToString()` would not be legal.
 2. A lambda parameter list cannot mix `implicit_anonymous_function_parameter_ex` and `explicit_anonymous_function_parameter` parameters.
 3. An implicit lambda with a parameter list cannot have attributes (open question on if we want to allow that though).
 4. An implicit lambda with a parameter list cannot have a default value (open question on if we want to allow that though).